M66B/FairEmail/docs/FAQ-de-rLI.md

 <a name="faq123"></a>
 **(123) What will happen when FairEmail cannot connect to an email server?**

-If FairEmail cannot connect to an email server to synchronize messages, for example if the internet connection is bad or a firewall or a VPN is blocking the connection, FairEmail will retry two times after waiting 4 and 8 seconds while keeping the device awake (=use battery power).
+Wenn FairEmail keine Verbindung zu einem E-Mail-Server herstellen kann, um Nachrichten zu synchronisieren (z.
+B. wenn die Internetverbindung schlecht ist oder eine Firewall oder ein VPN die Verbindung unterbindet), wird FairEmail nach einer Wartezeit von 8 Sekunden einen erneuten Versuch unternehmen, während das Gerät eingeschaltet bleibt (=verwendet Batterieleistung).
 If this fails, FairEmail will schedule an alarm to retry after 15, 30 and eventually every 60 minutes and let the device sleep (=no battery usage).

 Note that [Android doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) does not allow to wake the device earlier than after 15 minutes.